 Missouri law prohibits knowingly communicating a threat to another person if it frightens, intimidates, or causes emotional distress.
 You cannot use coarse language, offensive to one’s “average sensibility” that puts another person in reasonable apprehension of offensive physical conduct, contact, or harm.

-Court decisions are sorting out just how far First Amendment protection extends to private expression on the internet to define “subjective intent to threaten”.¹
+Court decisions are sorting out just how First Amendment protection extends to the private expression on the internet to define “subjective intent to threaten.”

-Speech is protected by the First Amendment but one exception is the “true threats” exception.² Hosting intimidating comments about a woman on a Facebook page may instill fear in the target of the rant.³
+Speech is protected by the First Amendment but one exception is determining if it’s a “true threat”.
+Posting intimidating comments about a woman on a Facebook page may instill fear in the target of the rant.

-Emailing threats, worrying others, and making false online posts are forms of protected speech.* Prosecutors will have difficulty proving evidence of the speakers intent to harm as courts consider the liberty of the rights of free speech.
+Emailing threats, worrying others, making false online posts, is protected speech.
+Prosecutors will have difficulty proving evidence of the speaker’s intent to harm as courts consider the liberty of the rights of free speech.

 For personalized legal guidance, call our office at 417-882-9300 or submit this form to schedule a meeting with an attorney.